JOINT COMMITTEE ON HUMAN RIGHTS

 Member of the Joint Committee On Human Rights

-The Joint Committee on Human Rights consists of twelve members, appointed from both the House of Commons and the House of Lords, to examine matters relating to human rights within the United Kingdom, as well as scrutinising every Government Bill for its compatibility with human rights.
+Dean has been a member of the Human Rights (Joint Committee) since the 2nd March 2020.
+The Joint Committee on Human Rights consists of twelve members, appointed from both the House of Commons and the House of Lords.
+The committee examines matters relating to human rights within the United Kingdom, as well as scrutinising every Government Bill for its compatibility with human rights.

 During the committee sessions, Dean has raised questions around practical measures to address racism, the effects of coronavirus on families with a parent in prison, protecting young people in hospital settings during the pandemic, visitation rights in care homes and safeguarding for people with learning disabilities or autistic people.